 What does persecution look like in Egypt?

-Although Egypt’s government speaks positively about Egypt's Christian community, the lack of serious law enforcement and the unwillingness of local authorities to protect Christians leave them vulnerable to all kinds of attacks, especially in Upper Egypt.
-Due to the dictatorial nature of the regime, neither church leaders nor other Christians are in a position to speak out against these practices.
+President al-Sisi regularly speaks positively about Egypt's Christian community.
+However, the lack of serious law enforcement and the unwillingness of local authorities to protect Christians leave them vulnerable to all kinds of attacks, especially in Upper Egypt.
+Communal hostility and mob violence, in particular, continue to cause difficulties.
+In addition, due to the dictatorial nature of the regime, it is futile for church leaders or other Christians to speak out against these practices.

-Working through local churches and partners, Open Doors supports the church in Egypt with literacy training, education, advocacy support, medical care, and youth, family and women’s ministry.
+Open Doors works through local partners in Egypt to support the church with literacy training, education support, advocacy, medical outreach, and youth, family and women’s ministries.